laaksomavrick/devblog/content/blog/aws-lambda-nodejs-debug-apigw-cold-start-timeout/index.md

 The problem was definitely not in my head: the distribution above shows that the vast majority of requests were being served in a timely manner (errors or otherwise), but some would spike to nearly 30000 milliseconds (our time out threshold).

-## The likely problem
+## Follow your intuition

 The logs from the API Gateway didn't indicate any issues beyond timeouts occurring at random and no [AWS Health](https://health.aws.amazon.com/health/status) events had occurred for our region and services within this time period.

-So, I suspected the problem was with our the implementation of our Lambda functions.
+So, I suspected the problem involved the implementation of our Lambda functions.
 Two scenarios were obvious to me.
-Either the I/O they performed (external network calls) would sometimes spike, causing the timeouts, or the lambdas were slow to re-initialize after being deallocated.
+Either the I/O they performed (external network calls) would sometimes spike, causing the timeouts, or the lambdas were slow to re-initialize after being deallocated (i.e. a slow cold start).

 Since we had no observability beyond application logs, I plumbed in [X-Ray](https://aws.amazon.com/xray/) to capture more detailed traces for the Lambda functions and waited for the "ghost" to haunt us again.
 Combined with cross-referencing the API Gateway `IntegrationLatency` metric, pinpointing one of these events was simple.